YudinYury/JS-theory/Backend developer checklist Stage 1 part 1.md

   static bar() {return 'I am static.'}
 }

-//`bar` is a property of the class
+//'bar' is a property of the class
 Foo.bar() // returns 'I am static.'

-//`bar` is not a property of instances of the class var foo = new Foo() foo.bar() //-> throws TypeError
+//'bar' is not a property of instances of the class var foo = new Foo() foo.bar() //-> throws TypeError

-class MyClass {
+`class MyClass {
     constructor() {
         this._privateVariable = "Private variable";  // Private variable
         this.publicVariable = "Public variable";  // Public variable